fetchai/docs/pages/docs/references/uagents/uagents-protocols/agent-protocols.md

 restaurant.include(book_proto)
 ```

-For a better understanding of these concepts, consider having a look at the [storage](storage.md) and [Exchange protocol](exchange-protocol.md) resources and consider going through the extensive **[How to book a table at a restaurant using uAgents]()** demonstration in the demos section of our documentation.
+For a better understanding of these concepts, consider having a look at the [storage](/docs/references/uagents/uagents-protocols/storage.md) and [Exchange protocol](/docs/references/uagents/uagents-protocols/exchange-protocol.md) resources and consider going through the extensive [How to book a table at a restaurant using uAgents](/docs/guides/agents/booking-demo.md) demonstration in the Guides section.